Gail J. McGovern: American Red Cross

 She assumed the role of president and CEO of the American Red Cross on June 23, 2008, replacing Mark W. Everson, a former IRS commissioner and becoming the seventh chief in seven years.
 In June she joined a delegation of 30 community leaders organized by the United States Agency for International Development to visit China and those affected by the 2008 Sichuan earthquake.

 McGovern, was the longest-serving CEO of the American Red Cross since its founder Clara Barton, and played a pivotal role in transforming the organization.
 As President and CEO, she led initiatives that modernized the Red Cross, improved financial stability, and expanded the reach of lifesaving services.
 Her accomplishments include eliminating a $209 million annual operating deficit, launching resiliency programs for military families, and implementing cutting-edge digital disaster information systems.
 Additionally, she oversaw the distribution of convalescent plasma during the COVID-19 pandemic and initiated efforts to address the impact of the climate crisis on disaster response.
 McGovern’s leadership has been instrumental in ensuring the Red Cross remains prepared to fulfill its vital humanitarian mission.

 In October 2023, it was announced that McGovern would retire as president and CEO on June 30, 2024.

 On July 1, 2024 McGovern became Chairman of the Board of Governors of the American Red Cross.
 In this role as Chairman, Gail guides the Board in overseeing and governing Red Cross operations.

 Honors and awards

 On May 27, 2020, McGovern was invited to and gave special remarks at her alma mater Johns Hopkins University's 2020 Commencement ceremony.
 Other notable guest speakers during the virtual ceremony included Reddit co-founder and Commencement speaker Alexis Ohanian; philanthropist and former New York City Mayor, Michael Bloomberg; Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and later leading member of the White House Coronavirus Task Force; and senior class president Pavan Patel.

 McGovern was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.

+On May 21, 2026, McGovern was awarded the honorary degree of Doctor of Humane Letters (DHL) by Johns Hopkins University, alongside Nobel laureate Katalin Karikó, journalist Wolf Blitzer, ecologist Simon A. Levin, artist Amy Sherald, and oncologist Bert Vogelstein.